ptsteadman/notebook/stories/summer-of-entropy.md

 "I really hope that's not how it works," he said.
 "That's so bleak."

-"Yeah, pretty bleak.
+"Yeah, bleak.
 The whole 'body positivity, everyone is beautiful' thing is such bullshit, though," said Justine.

 Chris didn't say anything.
 Someone in middle school had once told him that he was really handsome until he opened his mouth.

-"I look at Korean Instagram models, I know I'm not beautiful.
-I accept my body, I don't love it.
+"I look at Korean Instagram models, I know I'm not beautiful," said Justine.
+"I accept my body, I don't love it.
 I'm not deluded."

 Chris was surprised to hear Justine saying these things.